whackengine/sdk/todo/verifier.md

 ## External definitions

-In external definitions (`[SW::External(...)]` or these contained within a class that has this meta-data), the verifier puts some restrictions, such as requiring only `native` or `abstract` methods, empty package and global initialization code, and variable bindings may only be assigned a constant.
+In external definitions (`[Whack::External(...)]` or these contained within a class that has this meta-data), the verifier puts some restrictions, such as requiring only `native` or `abstract` methods, empty package and global initialization code, and variable bindings may only be assigned a constant.

 ## Locations